NRottmann/academic-kickstart/content/talk/HHBerlin2019/index.md

 ---
-title: MIRANA
+title: Healthcare Hackathon Berlin Speech
-event: Healthcare Hackathon Kiel 2019
+event: Healthcare Hackathon Berlin 2019
 event_url: https://www.healthcare-hackathon.info/
-location: Kiel, Germany
+location: Berlin, Germany
-summary: An introduction to the MIRANA project
+summary: Face Recognition for the MIRANA Project
-abstract: "A talk about the MIRANA project, a mobile intelligent robotic assistant for navigation and assistance.
-The features of MIRANA will be introduced and the current progress will be demonstrated."
+abstract: "A talk about possible Face Recognition and Person Detection techniques applicable to the MIRANA project."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2019-09-12T12:50:00Z"
+date: "2019-09-03T12:50:00Z"
-date_end: "2019-09-12T13:15:00Z"
+date_end: "2019-09-03T13:15:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).